-This information is only relevant for apps built using Desktop Modeler/Runtime versions 4, 5, and 6.
+This information is only relevant for apps built using Mendix Studio Pro/Runtime version 6.

-The version 7 runtime is stateless and does not cache Mendix objects on the server.
+Runtime versions 7.0 and above are stateless and do not cache Mendix objects on the server.
 See the Mendix Desktop Modeler Release Notes 7.0 for more information.